coolnikitav/CodingLearning/Python/Notes/dynamic-programming.md

 | Runtime | Slow | Fast |
 | Space efficiency | Unnecessary use of stack space | Stack is not used |
 | When to use | Need a quick solution | Need an efficient solution |

+## Is merge sort dynamic programming?
+1. Does it have optimal substructure property? - Yes
+2. Does it have overlapping subproblems property? - No